LaputanMachines/beautiful-nanaimo/_posts/2024-05-11-nanaimo-residents-keep-dying-on-our-roads.md

 ---
 layout: post
 title: "Nanaimo Residents Keep Dying On Our Roads"
-description: "Four Nanaimo residents have already died from vehicular collisions, and it’s only April.
+description: "Four Nanaimo residents have already died from vehicular collisions, and it’s only May.
 Many factors determine if a person hit by a vehicle survives, but building safe streets is by far the most important thing we can do to make our streets safe."
 date: 2024-05-11
 author: strong-towns-nanaimo
 image: '/images/posts/2024-05-11-nanaimo-residents-keep-dying-on-our-roads/header.png'